International League T20: 2024 (2nd edition)

-The second edition of the tournament will kick off on January 19 and end on February 17.
+The second edition of the tournament will kick off on 19 January and end on 17 February.

 The first 2 seasons accumulated 340 Million views globally.
 108 million people tuned in from across India even though attendance was low.

 The second ILT20 season was won by MI Emirates defeated Dubai Capitals by 45 runs to win the title.

-2026 (4th edition)
+2025–26 (4th edition)

-The fourth season of the International League T20 (ILT20) will begin on 10 January 2026, earlier than usual to avoid a clash with the 2026 Men's T20 World Cup in February.
-The tournament will conclude on 11 February 2026.
+The fourth season of the International League T20 (ILT20) began on 2 December 2025, earlier than usual to avoid a clash with the 2026 Men's T20 World Cup in February.
+The tournament will conclude on 4 January 2026.

 For the 2025–26 season, the ILT20 adopted a player auction format for the first time, replacing the draft system used in previous years.
 The auction is scheduled to take place in Dubai on 1 October 2025.
 Each team had already made retentions and direct signings earlier in the year, and was allowed to spend up to USD 800,000 during the auction, with an overall squad budget ranging from USD 1.5 million to USD 2 million.

+2026 (5th edition)

+On 13 April 2026, the Emirates Cricket Board confirmed the window for the fifth season.
+To avoid overlapping with other global T20 leagues like the SA20, the tournament was moved forward to a November–December window, continuing the trend of shifting away from the original January–February slot used in the first three editions.

+The fifth season began on 22 November 2026, earlier than usual to avoid a clash with the SA20.The tournament will conclude on 20 December 2026.

+Organisation

 Trophy

 The ILT20 Trophy was designed and made by London-based silversmiths Thomas Lyte.
 Unveiled in October 2022, the trophy's design is intended to reflect the spirit of the league and the heritage and culture of the UAE.
 The trophy measures 830mm in height, directly proportional to the 830m Burj Khalifa.
 The falcon is the UAE’s national bird, and its teardrop shape makes up the trophy’s form, while the seven Emirates that make up the UAE form a seven-pointed crown.
 Inspired by the shape of the sands of Tel Moreeb, the finial sits on top of the trophy holding a cricket ball.